IALS Library contact

 - Four books from the main collection, for four weeks.
 (Please note that this period may be shortened should another reader reserve the book after you have borrowed it.)

-- Two books/ looseleaf volumes + five serial parts from the short loan collection, for three hours.
+- Three books/ looseleaf volumes from the short loan collection, for three hours.
 Books borrowed after 4.45 p.m. ( or 2.15 p. m. on Saturdays) are due back an hour after the Library opens the next morning (or Monday morning if borrowed on a Saturday or Sunday).

 Journals and looseleaf volumes - whether short loan or main collection - are confined to the Library.